-At this event, researchers will present work that that has been undertaken since TAXDEV began in Spring 2016 and Michael Keen, Deputy Director of the IMF’s Fiscal Affairs Department, will give a keynote address on tax and development in LMICs.
-Policymakers from Ghana will provide insights from collaborative analytical projects that they have conducted with TAXDEV researchers to address some of the key tax policy issues that they face.
-Presentations will cover issues such as the impacts of taxes and transfers on income distributions in LMICs, analysis of how taxpayers respond to the incentives created by tax systems, and examples of how these responses can be incorporated into analysis.
+At this event, researchers presented work that that has been undertaken since TAXDEV began in Spring 2016 and Michael Keen, Deputy Director of the IMF’s Fiscal Affairs Department, gave a keynote address on tax and development in LMICs.
+Policymakers from Ghana provided insights from collaborative analytical projects that they have conducted with TAXDEV researchers to address some of the key tax policy issues that they face.
+Presentations covered issues such as the impacts of taxes and transfers on income distributions in LMICs, analysis of how taxpayers respond to the incentives created by tax systems, and examples of how these responses can be incorporated into analysis.

 Richard Disney – University of Sussex and IFS

 Lucie Gadenne – The University of Warwick and IFS [Download presentation]